PayneLab/cptac/docs/index.md

 See the [LICENSE.md](https://github.com/PayneLab/cptac/blob/master/LICENSE.md) document on the GitHub repository.
 Please note the difference between the license as it applies to code versus data.

 ## Contact
-This package is maintained by the Payne lab at Brigham Young University, https://payne.byu.edu
+This package is maintained by [the Payne lab](https://payne.byu.edu) at Brigham Young University.